sharad-ghimire/Notes/uts/DSA/data-structures-and-algorithms.md

 Notice that the methods have no content there.
 They can but they don't have to.
 C++ routinely separates definition from source code.
 It expects a single pass complier, so we have to have all the names in the right order!
 Typically definitions are put in _header_ files (`.h` extension).
 Source code is normally in source files (`.cpp`).
 Somethimes code is put in the header file.
 Declare things in the right order for `#include`.
 Create the equivalent of interfaces (virtual classes).

-### A Data Structre
+#### A Data Structure

 **Abstract Data Types** : ADTs are specification of behaviour of Data Types.
 They don't specify implementations.
-Adhereing to an ADT allows us to code without having to know implementation details. (good for teams, reusablility and modularity).
+Adhering to an ADT allows us to code without having to know implementation details. (good for teams, reusability and modularity).
 In Java, we'd achieve this with an `Interface` and abstraction.

 **The List ADT**: A list stores data in sequential order.
 So, what methods should a list have?